Linaro/lkft-website/_pages/homepage.md

   title-class: display-3 font-weight-bold text-left
   class: h-auto
   description: >
     The mission of LKFT is to improve the quality of the Linux kernel by performing functional testing on Arm hardware.
 Our focus is on LTS, stable, and upstream development branches.
+And also to improve the quality of the Android Common kernel and their branches.
 If you have any requests, feedback, or suggestions for how we can better serve you, please reach out to us at lkft@linaro.org or on Libera.Chat at #linaro-lkft.
 ---

 ## Test Results